 There are usually no side effects from this test.
 Some children feel a mild burning while weeing for a short time afterwards (sometimes a day or two).
 Encourage your child to drink plenty of fluids and this will pass quickly.

 In rare cases, children can have difficulty emptying their bladder.
 If your child has this problem, get them to wee while sitting in a warm bath.

 Very rarely, your child may develop a UTI after an MCU.

 Check the information about UTIs

 How do I find out the results?

-The x-ray doctor (radiologist) will examine and interpret the x-ray films and make a written report to your doctor.
+The x-ray doctor (radiologist) will examine and interpret the x-ray films and send a written report to your doctor.
 This usually takes several days.
 Sometimes the radiologist will be able to discuss the results with you at the time of the examination.

 If you have any feedback about the KidsHealth website, or have a suggestion for new content, please get in touch with us.Email us now